inmaugarc/DataScienceCapstone/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 Acknowledgements and thanks to Udacity for creating a real big data project with practical application in several digital businesses.
+Also I got inspiration from Kaggle: https://www.kaggle.com/ I used in several occasions Stackoverflow when I needed help with errors: https://stackoverflow.com/ And I got information from Spark ML documentation http://spark.apache.org/docs/latest/ml-guide.html

 <!-- MARKDOWN LINKS & IMAGES -->